KeithG33/ChessBot-Battleground/README.md

 ### 6. Examples

-There is a simple and complete example in [examples](examples/) to get you started.
-Check out the `SimpleChessNet` for an example of the model interface; use `example_training.ipynb` to train the model; use `example_inference.ipynb` to either run inference with the base model, or with an MCTS wrapper for a test-time-powerup.
+There is a simple and complete example in [models/](models/) to get you started.
+Check out the `example_chessbot` project for an example; use `example_training.ipynb` to train the model; use `example_inference.ipynb` to either run inference with the base model, or with an MCTS wrapper for a test-time-powerup.

-For actual successful models check out the [models](models/) directory.
+Otherwise check out the other models in the `models/` directory.

 Additionally, an `example_sf_datagen.ipynb` exists to show how one might add Stockfish data to the dataset.
 Unfortunately stockfish is slow so this is a hopeful crumb that I leave for crowd efforts.